 You can learn first-hand how wine is made, and whilst parents enjoy a wine tasting, kids can experience the different flavors and smells of seasonal fruits at a smoothie tasting.
 Healdsburg and Sonoma County are not just about excellent food and wine, as many of the surrounding areas also offer beautiful scenery, picturesque parks, lovely gardens, and other outdoor activities.

-Kids may also enjoy a side trip to Santa Rosa in Sonoma County; popular attractions here include the hands-on Children’s Museum of Sonoma County and the Charles M Schultz Museum, both great stops if you need a break from the wine trail.
+Kids may also enjoy a side trip to Santa Rosa in Sonoma County; popular attractions here include the hands-on Children’s Museum of Sonoma County and the Charles M Schultz Museum.
+These Northern California attractions are both great stops if you need a break from the wine trail.

 We share our complete guide to visiting Napa Valley with kids over here.